-investigations may occur independent from a conduct proceeding and are handled in accordance with the Texas Penal Code, the Texas Code of Criminal Procedure, and information from the Randall County District Attorney's Office.
+UPD and the Office of Civil Rights & Title IX are available to receive and investigate reports of sexual assault, dating violence, domestic violence, and stalking; assist in securing medical attention; participate in evidence preservation and collection; conduct criminal investigations of crimes; and inform the individual of legal and administrative options both on and off campus.
+Criminal investigations may occur independent from a conduct proceeding and are handled in accordance with the Texas Penal Code, the Texas Code of Criminal Procedure, and information from the Randall County District Attorney's Office.
 Law enforcement will help individuals understand the process of obtaining protective orders, restraining orders, or similar lawful orders issued by the courts.

 WTAMU employees and students are responsible for ensuring their work, and educational environments are free from discrimination.
-Employees are mandatory reporters who must report (as soon as possible) all known information about an alleged or suspected incident of discrimination harassment, retaliation, or complicity that is experienced by, observed by or made known to an employee in the course and scope of their employment4.
+Employees are mandatory reporters who must promptly report all known information about an alleged or suspected incident of discrimination, harassment, retaliation, or complicity that is experienced by, observed by or made known to an employee in the course and scope of their employment.
 Student workers are not required to report conduct prohibited by this policy if the student worker experiences, observes, or becomes aware of the prohibited conduct outside the context of their employment.